The USoar Program at UNF

 Applying to USoar

-USoar is currently accepting applications for the 2024 - 2025 academic year!
+USoar applications are currently closed for the 2024 - 2025 academic year.

 Registration with the SAC does NOT guarantee admission to USoar or on-campus housing.